Semimetallic and semiconducting graphene-hBN multilayers with parallel or reverse stacking: Parallel stacking

-Starting from a hybrid $k.p$ theory-tight binding approach\cite{garcia-ruizFullSlonczewskiWeissMcClureParametrization2021} for the differently stacked 3D graphene/hBN crystals in \fig{}\ref{fig:Lattice} we derive the low-energy effective Hamiltonians for the electrons on the graphene layers subject to perturbations from the adjacent hBNs \cite{moonElectronicPropertiesGraphene2014, mccannLandauLevelDegeneracyQuantum2006,giraudpaulStudyElectronicStructure2012}.
-Hybridization between graphene and hBN orbitals has been studied previously and used in earlier studies of, e.g., moir\'e superlattices af single graphene/hBN interfaces \cite{wallbankMoireSuperlatticeEffects2015}.
-Here, we use second order perturbation theory in the interlayer hoppings to exclude the boron and nitrogen bands (see Appendix A for details of the calculation).
-For the 3D graphene/hBN stacks with translated (parallel, p) hBN layers the resulting low-energy Hamiltonian for the electrons in graphene read,
+Starting from a hybrid $k.p$ theory tight-binding approach\cite{garcia-ruizFullSlonczewskiWeissMcClureParametrization2021} for the 3D graphene/hBN crystal we derive the low-energy effective Hamiltonian for the electrons on the graphene layers subject to perturbations from the adjacent hBNs \cite{moonElectronicPropertiesGraphene2014, mccannLandauLevelDegeneracyQuantum2006,giraudpaulStudyElectronicStructure2012}.
+Hybridization between graphene and hBN orbitals has been studied previously and used in earlier studies of, e.g., moir\'e superlattices of single Gr/hBN interfaces \cite{wallbankMoireSuperlatticeEffects2015}.
+Here, we use second order perturbation theory in the interlayer hoppings to exclude the boron and nitrogen bands (see Appendix \ref{sec:AppA} for details of the calculation).
+For the 3D Gr/hBN stacks with translated (parallel, p) hBN layers as depicted in \fig{}\ref{fig:1}, the resulting low-energy Hamiltonian for the electrons in graphene reads, \begin{widetext}

-operating in the space spanned the two-component wave function $\Psi=(\psi_{C_A},\psi_{C_B})$ describing electronic amplitudes on the $C_A$ and $C_B$ sites of the graphene lattice.
-For the stacking sequence where the adjacent hBN layers are rotated by 180$^{\circ}$ with respect to each other (antiparallel, ap), the size of the unit cell doubles compared to the parallel stacking case and we find the low-energy Hamiltonian, \begin{widetext}
+\end{widetext} operating in the space spanned by the two-component wave function $\Psi=(\psi_{C_A},\psi_{C_B})$ describing electronic amplitudes on the $C_A$ and $C_B$ sites of the graphene lattice.
+Further, $\pi=p_x+i p_y$ ($\bm{p}=-i\hbar\nabla$), $V_B$ is the onsite potential of boron measured with respect to the on-site potentials of carbon, $v=\frac{\sqrt{3}a}{2}\gamma_0$ is the Fermi velocity, and $d$ is the distance between graphene and hBN as indicated in \fig{}\ref{fig:1}.